 Like with color, we don’t recommend buying a diamond with the highest clarity grade.
 Doing so is very expensive.
 Instead, we recommend choosing a diamond that appears clean to your eye, with no obvious, visible inclusions or blemishes.

-To illustrate this difference in price, look at this 1.56 carat, IF clarity diamond.
+To illustrate this difference in price, look at this 1.56 carat, IF clarity diamond from Blue Nile.
 As you’d expect from an IF clarity diamond, it looks perfect.
-However, this 1.50 carat, VS1 clarity diamond also looks clean to the eye and costs $3,180 less.
+However, this 1.50 carat, VS1 clarity diamond from Blue Nile also looks clean to the eye and costs $3,180 less.

 Eye-cleanliness is particularly important in a 1.50ct diamond, as the large table of a diamond this size can make inclusions more visible than they would be in a smaller diamond.

 The minimum clarity of a diamond can also vary based on its shape.
 Some shapes, such as the cushion cut, do a great job of hiding inclusions.
 Other shapes, like the emerald cut, have a very large table (and also thanks to the way it’s cut) that can make inclusions and blemishes more visible.